Magic-angle semimetals: Results

-The root of the numerator captures the first magic-angle transition line well when $Q>\pi/2$, see Fig.~1{\bf b}.
+The root of the numerator captures the first magic-angle transition line well when $Q>\pi/2$, see Fig.~1{\bf b}, independently of whether $Q$ is commensurate or incommensurate.
+To describe additional magic-angles, as observed in our numerical data in Fig.~\ref{fig:Schematics}{\bf b},{\bf c}, higher order perturbation theory is required.
 For reentrent semimetallic phases, Eq.~\eqref{eq:vpert} indicates the reversal of the Berry phase, consistent with the inversion of miniband states in 3D~\cite{PixleyGopalakrishnan2018}.
+In each model we have considered for $d>1$, we have found that the perturbative expression for the velocity (summarized in {Supplementary Table 1}) has a magic-angle condition where the velocity vanishes.